phalcon-orphanage/docs/en/reference/models.rst

 Caching Meta-Data
 ^^^^^^^^^^^^^^^^^
-Once the application is in a production stage, it is not necessary to query the metadata ofthe table from the database system each time you use the table.
+Once the application is in a production stage, it is not necessary to query the metadata of the table from the database system each time you use the table.
 This could be done caching the meta-data using any of the following adapters:

 +---------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------+
 | Adapter | Description                                                                                                                                                                                                                                                                                                                                                      | API                            |